How to Stay in Thailand Long-Term

 I think that Thailand Elite is the best option for staying in Thailand long term.
 The price is high but let’s see the monthly cost:

-	I think that staying in Thailand is complicated but it’s still one of the best and cheapest places to live if you are location independent.
-The best available option for a long term stay is a Thailand Elite visa and if you are looking for cheaper options I would suggest you go for a student visa which will save you a lot of time and efforts compared to border/visa runs.
+I think that staying in Thailand is complicated but it’s still one of the best and cheapest places to live if you’re location independent.
+The best available option for a long-term stay is a Thailand Elite visa and if you are looking for cheaper options I would suggest you go for a student visa which will save you a lot of time and efforts compared to border/visa runs.

 This page doesn't show ads and the reasons are simple:

 - Most people don't want to see ads (what a surprise)

 - Ads can track you and violate your privacy